maelh/self-driving-car-simulation/README.md

 Realizing even a simple self-driving car is a non-trivial project, especially when hardware is involved.

-This self-driving car project presents a fully software based solution, that is reproducible and functional without prior training, using the open source simulator [CoppeliaSim](https://www.coppeliarobotics.com/) (V-REP), the machine learning library FastAI/PyTorch, and custom Python code to automatically steer/drive the car, as well as collect training data.
+This self-driving car project presents a fully software based solution, that is reproducible and functional without prior training, using the open source robot simulator [CoppeliaSim](https://www.coppeliarobotics.com/) (V-REP), the machine learning library FastAI/PyTorch, and custom Python code to automatically steer/drive the car, as well as collect training data.

 While a pre-trained steering model is included, such that the car can drive autonomously right after installation, there is also code to retrain the deep learning model from scratch: a Juypter notebook (or alternatively a simple Python program) is provided to create and train the steering model, which is based on a CNN (convolutional neural network) classifier.